juanxo90/MAGCPD/README.md

 This code uses an algorithm based on the calculation of the top and the centroid of the magnetic source due to 2D fractal magnetization model.

 After the calculation of the CPD, an optional temperature at depth profile is calculated assuming a 1D steady state with heat generation.
-For the temperature profile is necesary introduce the thermal parameters required by the console.
+For the temperature profile thermal parameters are required.

-The functions requires as an input data:
+The GUI requires as an input data:

-a) GEOtiff image with the magnetic data or radially averaged amplitude spectrum file (Log(A(k)), wavenumber (1/km), condifence intervals (optinal)).
+a) GEOtiff image with the magnetic data.
 b) Flight altitude of the data acquisition in km.
+c) Fractal parameters.
+d) Selection interactive of the wavenumber range.
+e) Thermal parameters for the temperature profiles

 Data are attached and corresponds by: